-Lauren holds a B.A. in German Cultural Studies from Grinnell College, an M.F.A. in Creative Writing from The School of the Art Institute of Chicago, and an M.A. in Comparative Literature from New York University.
+Lauren holds a B.A. in German Cultural Studies from Grinnell College, an M.F.A. in Creative Writing from the School of the Art Institute of Chicago, and an M.A. in Comparative Literature from New York University.
 She has taught courses in composition (SAIC), translation (University of Illinois), and comparative literature (NYU).
-She is a founding editorial collective member of Barricade—A Journal of Anti-Fascism and Translation.
+She is a founding editorial collective member of Barricade: A Journal of Anti-Fascism and Translation.

-Lauren’s published translations from the German include: Werner Kofler’s At the Writing Desk (Dalkey Archive 2016); Ernst Kapp’s Elements of a Philosophy of Technology (University of Minnesota 2018); Werner Kofler’sTreblinka Café (Barricade journal 2018); Modern and Contemporary Swiss Poetry: An Anthology, translations in collaboration with Reinhard Mayer (Dalkey Archive 2012).
-She also translates contemporary scholarship on a freelance basis.
+Lauren’s published translations from the German include inter alia Werner Kofler’s Treblinka Café (Barricade 2018); Ernst Kapp’s Elements of a Philosophy of Technology (University of Minnesota Press 2018); Werner Kofler’s At the Writing Desk (Dalkey Archive Press 2016); Modern and Contemporary Swiss Poetry: An Anthology, in collaboration with Reinhard Mayer (Dalkey Archive Press 2012).
+She also translates contemporary media- and art-theoretical scholarship on a freelance basis.